H8rsbeware/DiscordBot.js/README.md

 ## DiscordBot.js

-A bot made for the discord messaging platform, made using discord.js.
+A bot made for the discord messaging platform, made using node and discord.js.
 It contains a variety of commands including calls to the Twitter api, Tenor, Covid updater, and nanopool.

 #### full command list and parameters